 If you work in, on, or around social media, you probably see enough memes that you understand their structure.
 Memes are supposed to work a specific way, after all; didn’t you know?
 No?
 That’s right.
 Most memes you see out there have to be written following a templated form.
 (So templated, in fact, that there are dozens of meme generators out there on the net for this specific purpose.)
 Deviating from the template will make you an object of ridicule, and many out-of-touch companies and brands will do exactly that.

 Exhibit A Of What Not To Do

 Brands that have little to nothing to do with social media will often only hear about memes from mainstream news sources, and try to copy a joke they don’t really understand.
-Few things will undermine your campaign like guaranteeing that your audience won’t take you seriously because you’re so out of touch you can’t even use a meme correctly.
+Few things will undermine your digital campaign strategy like guaranteeing that your audience won’t take you seriously because you’re so out of touch you can’t even use a meme correctly.

 3. They’re Not As Engaging As You Think

 Memes are about as shallow as shallow content ever gets.
 (Sorry, meme-lovers.)
 They’re usually only engaging by virtue of their virality and the culture that grows up around them.
 Memes are funny because they have a self-referential history; every iteration of the same meme relies on the instances that came before it to give it context and humor.
 Memes assume you already know what they are, and if you don’t, you’re likely going to be left wondering what’s so funny.
 Sites like Know Your Meme exist for this exact reason: to explain the joke.